 - Patient data is held for the purpose of providing patients with appropriate, high quality, safe and effective dental care and treatment.

 - Staff employment data is held in accordance with Employment, Taxation and Pensions law.

 - Contractors’ data is held for the purpose of managing their contracts.

 - We hold patients’ data because it is in our Legitimate Interest to do so.
-Without holding the data we cannot work effectively.
-[Also, we must hold data on NHS care and treatment as it is a Public Task require by law].
+Without holding the data, we cannot work effectively.
+[Also, we must hold data on NHS care and treatment as it is a Public Task required by law].

 - We hold staff employment data because it is a Legal Obligation for us to do so.